enricodoretto/reversi/README.md

 ## Features of the game
 #### Game modes
 - 1 vs 1 on local PC
-- 1 vs 1 with remote opponent
+- 1 vs 1 with remote opponent (as host or as client)
 - 1 vs PC

 #### Game options